General Terms and Conditions

 7.3?The Client is asked to notify any obvious transport damages to the forwarding agent and to inform the Seller accordingly.
 Should the Client fail to comply therewith, this shall not affect his statutory or contractual claims for defects.

 8) Applicable Law

-8.2 Furthermore, this choice of law regarding the right to cancel does not apply to consumers, who are not nationals of a member state of the European Union at the time of concluding the contract and whose exclusive domicile and delivery address is located outside of the European Union at the time of concluding the contract.
+8.2?With regard to the statutory right of cancellation, this choice of law does not apply to consumers who do not belong to a member state of the European Union at the time of the conclusion of the contract and whose sole place of residence and delivery address are outside the European Union at the time of the conclusion of the contract.